PACO-CPU/minimal-mistakes/_docs/042-related-works.md

 Use of lookup tables (LUT) to approximate arithmetic functions, a concept directly related to our work, has been around for a long time.
 An Example of using a lookup table (LUT) approach for function evaluation can be found [here](http://www.public.asu.edu/~chaitali/jourpapers/tanor-tc.pdf).
 Stochastic search algorithms, in particular evolutionary algorithms, have also shown to produce promising results in obtaining approximate circuits [14].
-These concepts nevertheless are not used so far to design fully working approximate processors.  [here](https://paco-cpu.github.io/paco-cpu/docs/similar-projects/) we give a short description about Approximate processors built based on the concepts of Clock gating, voltage scaling and neural networks.
+These concepts nevertheless are not used so far to design fully working approximate processors.
+In [similar projects](https://paco-cpu.github.io/paco-cpu/docs/similar-projects/) we give a short description about Approximate processors built based on the concepts of Clock gating, voltage scaling and neural networks.

 ### Automatic logic generation